bloxstreet/support/guides/training-guide.md

 **Keep in mind the players who got the question correct or incorrect.
 If a player has gotten three or more questions incorrect, you may remove them from the server.**

+### Passing LRs
+{: .text-blue-000 }
+{: .no_toc }

+**Trainer:** *Congratulations to everyone who passed the Trivia Test!
+You have each completed all tests, meaning we can now conclude this training.*

+**Trainer:** *If you have any further questions, be sure to join our communications server.
+The code is ‘bloxstreet’.*

+**Trainer:** *Please follow me to the ranking line so you can be ranked.
+Congratulations on passing!*

+**Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
+It has been a pleasure training you!*

 ## Training Conclusion
 {: .text-red-300 }
 Once the training has ended, there should be no LRs left in the server and very few MRs or HRs.
 All trainers **should’ve left the server** after they’ve finished training.
 If there are people left, encourage them to leave to go to the store. **Absolutely nothing else should be happening after training sessions.
 Do not sit around giving feedback as it is unnecessary.
 Have an SHR do :place all if there are a lot of people still in the server or just shutdown.**